Common Tattoo Artist Misconceptions

-Also, since most of the money goes towards expenses, tattooists need tips.
+Additionally, since most of the money goes towards expenses, tattooists need tips.
 These business owners need to pay the cost of ink, needles, machines, advertising, insurance, rent, and more.
 By adding a generous tip, you will help them earn a more comfortable living.
 However, only pay what you can afford.
 If you can only afford a few bucks, that is better than nothing, but the more, the merrier.

-Since people stereotype tattoo artists as being casual, counterculture connoisseurs, they are people too.
+Since people stereotype tattoo artists as being casual, counter-culture connoisseurs, they are people too.
 Many have families that they work to support, and tattooing is only a small part of their time.
 It is a job, after all.
-They cannot be at your beck and call, and they want to talk about more than just tattoos.
+They cannot be at your beck and call and they want to talk about more than just tattoos.

 Tattooing is a difficult job.
 Artists devote years of their life to unpaid labor and work beyond the nine to five to keep their businesses afloat.
 Between posting on social media and answering their customers, the work never ends.

 Remember, tattoo artists are people too, with lives outside of their work.
 Treat them like professionals, tip them generously and respect their time.
 Not only will they appreciate you more, you will be making their lives a whole lot easier with some basic human decency.